moelife-coder/lyricer/README.md

 # Lyricer

-Lyricer is a addon for waybar to display lyrics.
+Lyricer is an addon for waybar to display lyrics.

 ## Installation